-The Company has only fixed rate borrowings which are from related parties.
+The Company's fixed rate borrowings are carried at amortised cost.
 They are therefore not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.